Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Discussion and Conclusions

-To elucidate these points and establish a comprehensive understanding of such junctions, we propose an experiment that measures, in the same system, both the angle-dependent magnetoresistance to obtain the SMR and the nonreciprocal superconducting effect.
-For the first experiment, measurements could be performed above the superconducting critical temperature to avoid effects related to the superconducting proximity effect.
+To elucidate these points and establish a comprehensive understanding of such junctions, we propose an experiment that measures, in the same system, both the angle-dependent magnetoresistance, and the nonreciprocal superconducting effect.
+For the first experiment, measurements should be performed above the superconducting critical temperature to avoid effects related to the superconducting proximity effect.
+The interfacial coefficients $G_{i,r,s}$ may be determined using the SMR theory \cite{chen2013theory}.
+One can then measure the non-reciprocal transport when $T<T_c$ and try to use the above parameters to fit the results.
 This experiment would shed light on the connection between magnetoelectric effects in normal and superconducting systems, which so far have only been studied separately.
-This would provide an opportunity to a better understanding of the primary microscopic mechanisms at N/FI interfaces.
+This would provide an opportunity to a better understanding of the primary microscopic mechanisms at N/FI interfaces and an interesting testbed for existing theories.

 In summary, we have presented an exhaustive study of the simplest structure with a polar symmetry exhibiting magnetoelectric and nonreciprocal transport effects in the absence of an external applied magnetic field.
 The suggested structures are lateral N/FI bilayers either embedded in a Josephson junction or forming a trilayer with a superconductor.
 The gyrotropy in our system is not a microscopic property.
 In fact, all the materials we have considered exhibit inversion symmetry.
-However, this gyrotropy arises due to the presence of the hybrid interface.
+However, gyrotropy arises due to the presence of the hybrid interface.
 In other words, gyrotropy does not necessarily have to be a microscopic characteristic of the system; it can be induced at the mesoscopic or even macroscopic scale.

 The combination of the induced superconductivity via the proximity effect, the SOC in the N layer and the interfacial exchange at the N/FI leads to an anomalous supercurrent that manifest as anomalous phase in the Josephson configuration and as the diode effect.
 Our theoretical framework based on an effective action of the non-linear $\sigma$-model of the system, allowed us to make connection between the interfacial spin-mixing conductance formalism and the superconducting proximity effects in mesoscopic structures.